LittleGreenViper/RecovrrStats/README.md

 | :-: | :-: |
 | ![Figure 5](img/Fig-05.png) | ![Figure 6](img/Fig-06.png) |

+This screen shows the total number of users, at the time the sample was taken.
+Each day is the noon measurement.

 | Signup Activity | Account Deletions  |
 | :-: | :-: |
 | ![Figure 7](img/Fig-07.png) | ![Figure 8](img/Fig-08.png)

+The first screen is a record of signup requests, and their administrative resolution.
+Administrators may approve a signup request (green), or deny it (orange).

+The second screen is a record of accounts that were deleted by administrators.
+We have a policy that New User accounts (not yet logged in), cannot be older than thirty days, and active user accounts must be used at least once per year.

 | User Activity (In the Last 24 Hours) | User Activity (In the Last Week)
 | :-: | :-: |
 | ![Figure 9](img/Fig-09.png) | ![Figure 10](img/Fig-10.png) |

+The first screen shows how how many users were active (logged in), at least once, during a 24-hour period.

+The second screen shows how many users logged in at least once, between 24 hours previous, and seven days (a week).
+It does not include users that logged in with the 24-hour period.

 | User Activity (In the Last 30 Days) | User Activity (90 Days or More)
 | :-: | :-: |
 | ![Figure 11](img/Fig-11.png) | ![Figure 12](img/Fig-12.png) |

+These screen behave similarly, for users that have logged in during a 30-day period, or have logged in, from 90 days, up to a year (at which time they get deleted).

 </div>